 Garmin Fenix 6

-This watch gets mentioned tentatively on this list have already featured the solar version.
-But, hear us out.
-The battery life is decent for an adventure watch, offering 36 hours in GPS mode, and a whopping 336 hours without using the bells and whistles.
+he battery life is decent for an adventure watch, offering 36 hours in GPS mode, and a whopping 336 hours without using the bells and whistles.
 Those being a barometer, thermometer, accelerometer, pedometer, and gyroscope.

 The Fenix 6 is Garmin’s latest release encompassing the most recent Elevate heart rate sensor.
 This is great for fitness tracking enthusiasts.
 Utilize the Body Battery, which monitors your energy levels.
 Advanced sleep and stress tracking are also incredibly useful.
 Use the constant heart rate monitor to get a great snapshot of your current fitness level.

 - Incredible fitness tracking accuracy

 - Exceptional battery life only when using the bear minimum features

 Last but not least we want to mention the new Garmin Instinct Solar lineup with several models and looks to choose from.
 These watches last up to 56 days on a single charge.
 They look great and offer lots of functionality from a brand you can trust.

 |Instinct Solar||Amazon||View Offer|

 |Instinct Solar||Target||View Offer|